-5) Promote the participation and connectiveness of new actors:
+1. Promote the participation and connectiveness of new actors:

 - a.
 Increase the participation of SMEs in Pathfinder, through the engagement of incubators and accelerators in the promotion of such instruments; - b.
-In collaboration with Knowledge Transfers Officers from Universities and Research Centers, identify ideas and project results with potential to submit a Pathfinder project both in individual or consortia modalities; - c.
+In collaboration with Knowledge and Technology Transfer Offices from Universities and Research Centers, identify ideas and project results with potential to submit a Pathfinder project both in individual or consortia modalities; - c.
 Promote synergies and prepare the community of innovative SMEs that participate in EUREKA and EUROSTARS projects for participation in EIC/HE instruments. - d.
-Work closely with actors in the national innovation ecosystem, such as CIT, Colabs and consultants, to identify new business projects; - e.
-Promote good practices in writing proposals, in collaboration with evaluators and consultants; - f.
-Promote the EIC fund with Investors (Banco Português do Fomento, Venture Capitals and Business Angels);
+Monitoring EIC projects results and identify potential bridges to calls of Pilar2. - e.
+Work closely with actors in the national innovation ecosystem, such as TTO,CIT, Colabs and consultants, to identify new business projects; - f.
+Promote good practices in writing proposals, in collaboration with evaluators and consultants; - g.
+Promote the participation on EEN activities and instruments that are directed to matchmaking of consortium partners;